conduktor/conduktor-docs/docs/platform/guides/self-service.md

 The application team's repo will have sections for the different types of resource.

 ## Kafka resources
-For when application teams want to CRUD Kafka resources.
-This is how application teams create the Kafka resources they need for their applications e.g. defining a topic for automated creation.
+This is how application teams create, update and delete the Kafka resources they need for their applications e.g. defining a topic for automated creation.
 These resources are checked against the **policies** defined e.g. the topic policy in the central team's repo.
 Adding metadata in the form of Labels and Annotations is encouraged, to aid in filtering and sorting results as well as enabling the UI experience of Conduktor's Topic Catalog (*see below for more*).

 ## Application instance permission
 For when application teams want to approve access to their resources to other teams, without involving the central team.
 As the central team has delegated this to the relevant owner, the application team, they have permission to do their own approvals.